Nasal Obstruction & Congestion

 Rarely, masses such as nasal polyps and even cancer may cause symptoms of nasal obstruction.
 As such, an initial important part of any examination investigating a person's nasal obstruction is nasal endoscopy.
 Nasal endoscopy enables the physician to look into the back half of the nose which is not able to be seen by just looking into the nose with a flashlight.
 Beyond the examination, an exact description of a person's complaints is helpful to determine what type of treatment whether medical or surgical would be most beneficial.
 The most common scenarios are described below:

-If the patient is a child younger than 5 years old, click here for more information.
+If the patient is a young child, click here for more information.

 "I can't breathe through my nose mainly one side."